fakecrash1/fakecrash1/README.md

-> Some Basic Git cmomands are:
+> Some Basic Git commands are:
 ```
 git status
 git add